Cpetak/urchin_adaptation/Analysis_of_outliers.md

 ```

-only thing left is echino attempt
+only thing left is echino attempt and results

 ### SPU for supplementary data analysis